Ackernym/Ludens-Pegasus/README.md

 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-This project is licensed under the **Creative Commons Attribution–NonCommercial–ShareAlike 4.0 International License**.
+This project is licensed under the **Creative Commons Attribution–NonCommercial–ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.
 You are free to use, share, and adapt this work **as long as you provide proper attribution**, **do not use it for commercial purposes**, and **distribute any derivative works under the same license**.

-**Credits:**
-Some graphical elements (icons and UI assets) are derived from the [RetroArch Assets repository](https://github.com/libretro/retroarch-assets) by the Libretro Team, used under compatible terms.